backstage/backstage/docs/features/software-catalog/descriptor-format.md

 Links APIs that are implemented by the component, e.g. `artist-api`.
 This field is optional.

 The software catalog expects a list of one or more strings that references the names of other entities of the `kind` `API`.

+This field has the same behavior as `spec.providesApis` and will be deprecated in the future.

+### `spec.providesApis` [optional]

+Links APIs that are provided by the component, e.g. `artist-api`.
+This field is optional.

+The software catalog expects a list of one or more strings that references the names of other entities of the `kind` `API`.

+### `spec.consumesApis` [optional]

+Links APIs that are consumed by the component, e.g. `artist-api`.
+This field is optional.

+The software catalog expects a list of one or more strings that references the names of other entities of the `kind` `API`.